CAMEROON BIRDING TOUR: DETAILED ITINERARY

 Other species we may well encounter at Korup include Red-chested Goshawk, Black-throated Coucal (easily heard but harder to see), Black Spinetail, African Dwarf Kingfisher, Blue-headed Bee-eater, Buff-spotted Woodpecker, Grey-throated and Shrike Flycatchers, Dusky Crested Flycatcher, White-spotted Wattle-eye, Yellow-mantled Weaver and Red-vented Malimbe.
 More uncommon species include Spotted Honeyguide, Rufous-sided Broadbill, Olivaceous and Chestnut-capped Flycatchers, and Maxwell’s Black Weaver.

 There is still a certain amount of legal hunting and illegal poaching inside the park, which means that mammals are wary and infrequently seen.
 We may, however, be lucky enough to come across any of the following primates: Preuss’s Red Colobus and Mona, Crowned, Putty-nosed and Red-eared Monkeys.
 If we are very fortunate we will also encounter the endangered Drill.
 We may also glimpse an Ogilby’s Duiker or a Blue Duiker as it crashes away through the undergrowth to safety.

-Ultimate Cameroon (Korup): Day 5 After some final birding around Mundemba we will return to Douala where the tour ends this evening.
+Ultimate Cameroon (Korup): Day 5 After some final birding around Mundemba we will return to Douala, where our Ultimate Cameroon birding tour ends this evening.